 Is there anything soy can't do?
 The bean is turned into soap, ink, plastics, and food.
 For construction, soy is available in the form of roof coatings, adhesives, carpet backing … and now (tada!) insulation.
 Energy savings per inch are roughly equal between soy insulation, other spray foam products, and fiberglass batts.
-However, soy insulation brings both environmental and health benefits and some disadvantages.
+However, soy insulation brings both environmental and health benefits, along with a few disadvantages.
 Read all about it here.

 What is Soy Foam Insulation?

 The most common soy insulation (which actually is not entirely soy-based, since it contains other components as well) is a foam, which is sprayed into house walls and other spaces.
 Unlike blown-in loose-fill insulation, spray foam insulation sticks to the walls and framing, then expands to 100 times its original size.
 It creates an airtight seal and is particularly suitable for window jambs, light fixtures, and other small spaces where batts and loose-fill insulation are not effective.

 Advantages of Soy Foam Insulation

 - Soy insulation is less of a health hazard than some other types of insulation.
 It contains no formaldehyde, and manufacturers say it does not emit volatile organic compounds (VOCs).
 Formaldehyde is a major component of some fiberglass insulation brands, as well as the urea-formaldehyde foam insulation that was popular in the 1970s.